Management console overview

 Workspace Settings

-Manage basic workspace properties and security settings, such as whether to allow downloading the results of SELECT statements.
+Manage basic properties and security settings of the workspace, such as whether to allow the downloading of SELECT results.

 For more information, see Configure a workspace.

-Centrally manage connection information for the sources and sinks used for data synchronization in the current Workspace.
+Centrally manage the connection information about the sources and sinks that are used for data synchronization in the current workspace.

 For more information, see Data source management.